singnet/dev-portal/tutorials/java/index.md

 * the data structures used to carry input and output of the methods, and
 * the RPC API of the service.

-Take a look at https://developers.google.com/protocol-buffers/docs/overview to understand everything you can do in the `.proto` file.
+Take a look at [Google's Protocol Buffer Overview](https://developers.google.com/protocol-buffers/docs/overview) to understand everything you can do in the `.proto` file.

 Edit the proto file: